 - be able to think creatively and strategically

-- be willing to take decisions and cabinet responsibility
+- be willing to take decisions

 - understand the responsibilities of the position